Update – 28-March-2019

-Additionally, the phone comes with a hardware key to quick access the social media Apps.
+Additionally, the phone comes with a dedicated key for quick access to social media Apps.

 The mobile will go on sale for an MRP of Rs.
-5599 which seems to be high considering it is an Android Go mobile but offers decent hardware.
+5599 which seems to be high considering it is an Android Go mobile.
+Nevertheless, it offers decent hardware.

 The phone has a 5.45 Inch display that has a 960*480 pixels resolution with low bezel display offering 196 PPI.
 Powering the mobile is an unspecified Quad-Core Processor with a 1.1 GHz clock speed.
 We think it is the Mediatek 6737 processor.
 Also, It comes with Mali T720 MP1 GPU.

-The phone comes with essential 1 GB of ram and has 16 GB of internal storage, expandable up to 32 GB using micro-sd card.
+Further, the phone comes with an essential 1 GB of ram and has 16 GB of internal storage, expandable up to 32 GB using micro-sd card.

-The phone comes with dual-sim and runs on the Android Oreo 8.1 (Go Edition).
-Additionally, it comes with a basic 5 Megapixel rear camera with LED flash, and there is a 5 MP selfie shooter.
+Like most new phones it has dual-sim support and runs on the Android Oreo 8.1 (Go Edition).
+Additionally, it comes with a basic 5 Megapixel rear camera with LED flash, and there is even a 5 MP selfie shooter.

-Also, the phone sports a fingerprint scanner at the back and has 2400 mAH capacity battery.
-Notably, there are some leaks that point that a possible JIO Phone 2 may come with the Android Go OS and can cost significantly lower.
+Also, the mobile sports a fingerprint scanner at the back and has 2400 mAH capacity battery.

 Also, Check Out – 10 Best Smartphones Under Rs 5000 India 2018